carletz/DiSoCon/README.md

 Any implementation of this project in real-world systems should be done **under the responsibility of a qualified professional**, and in compliance with local regulations and safety standards.

 By using this material, you acknowledge that it is offered **as-is, without warranty of any kind**, and you agree to use it **at your own risk**.

-## 🌍 Language Note

-Please note that some of the documentation and schematic files included in this project are written in **Italian**.

-This is because the project was originally developed and documented for local use.
-I plan to translate all materials into **English** as time permits, to make the project more accessible to the international community.

-If you need help understanding any specific part, feel free to open an issue or contact me — I'll be happy to help.

-Grazie for your patience! 🇮🇹🙂